 - Matt was inducted into the Oklahoma State University Music Education Hall of Fame in the Fall of 2014 as its inaugural member.

 Matt has served the Nebraska Choral Directors Association Board since 2009 as the organization’ s Community Choirs Repertoire and Resources Chairman.
 Additionally, Matt has contributed to the creation of NCDA’s independent 501c3 non-profit status, and to other governance issues.
 Matt was elected as the organization’s Treasurer in 2018.
 NCDA’s board asked Matt to take on a staff position as the Operations Manager for the organization, with the desire to maintain leadership continuity beyond what an elected term would allow.
 Matt resigned as Treasurer, and accepted the Operations Manager position in the spring of 2020.

-Dr. Hill is also grateful for the opportunity to serve as the National Community Choirs Repertoire and Resources Chairman, with his term beginning in June, 2021.
+Dr. Hill is also grateful for the opportunity to serve the American Choral Directors Association (ACDA) as the National Community Choirs Repertoire and Resources Chairman, with his term beginning in June, 2021.